This little fella just realized he's alive. The same way you'll realizing you're awake inside a dream tonight. DING!

-Experts agree that learning lucid dreaming is a naturally untapped skill that everyone can learn eventually.
-Your natural aptitude and performance of the above simply dictates whether you have your first lucid dream within two nights... two weeks... or two months.
+Your natural aptitude and performance of the above simply dictate whether you will learn to have your first lucid dream within two nights... two weeks... or two months.

 To help prevent you giving up before you've even begun, I thought it would be helpful to define how I usually become lucid in dreams.